 Using pgBackRest for Backup and Restore

-pgBackRest is a reliable, easy-to-use backup and restore solution that can seamlessly scale up to the largest databases and workloads by using algorithms that are optimized for database-specific requirements. pgEdge installers can configure pgBackRest when you initialize a cluster, or you can install pgBackRest as a supported component in an existing cluster.
+pgBackRest is a reliable, easy-to-use backup and restore solution that can seamlessly scale up to the largest databases and workloads by using algorithms that are optimized for database-specific requirements. pgEdge Distributed Postgres (VM Edition) installers can configure pgBackRest when you initialize a cluster, or you can install pgBackRest as a supported component in an existing cluster.

 Configuring a pgBackRest Storage Environment

-pgEdge supports deploying a new cluster using the pgEdge cluster module, with pgBackRest backups stored in either a Posix-compliant file system or an AWS S3 bucket.
+The command-line interface (CLI) supports deploying a new cluster with pgBackRest backups stored in either a Posix-compliant file system or an AWS S3 bucket.

 -

 Posix-compliant file system.
 If you are storing your pgBackRest repository on a file system, we recommend using a network file share if possible.
-This allows pgEdge to leverage the repository from the source node when initializing the target node in an add node operation.
+This allows the CLI to leverage the repository from the source node when initializing the target node in an add node operation.

 -